Introspection - The Hero's Journey -

 - Resurrection

-This concept of hero's journey was defined in 1949 by a certain Joseph Campbell in the very famous “The Hero with a Thousand and One Faces”.
+This concept of the hero's journey is defined in 1949 by a certain Joseph Campbell in the very famous "The Hero with a Thousand Faces".

-After analyzing a number of writings on heroes around the world, Joseph Campbell concluded that almost all “monomyths” (Hero's Journeys) share the same structure, at the origin of 17 stages.
+After analyzing many writings on heroes from around the world, Joseph Campbell concluded that almost all "monomyths" (Hero's journeys) share the same structure, which originates from 17 stages.

-Later, a producer and screenwriter, Christopher Vogler reduced the structure to 12 steps, more easily integrated into cinema, integrating some of Campbell's steps into his own.
+Later, a producer and screenwriter, Christopher Vogler, reduced the structure to 12 steps, more easily integrated into cinema, incorporating some of Campbell's steps into his own.